aster-alemu/MobileVersionSkeletonProject/README.md

 ## Install

-Run this project on local device by downloading or clone the project from GitHub
+Run this project on local device by downloading or cloning the project from GitHub

 ## Authors